error-reporter/web-ext-error-reporter/README.md

 ## Contribute

 You are welcome to propose [issues](https://github.com/error-reporter/weer/issues), pull requests or ask questions.
-__By commiting your code you agree to give all the rights on your contribution to Ilya Ig.
-Petrov.__
+__By commiting your code you agree to give all the rights on your contribution to [Ilya Ig.
+Petrov].__

 ## Credits